 the NLRB decision "deals with disputes from five to six years ago" and that, "in large part," those polices have changed.

 But Evans says it goes beyond UPMC’s labor violations.
 With the announcement of UPMC’s $2 billion expansion plan, she feels the health-care giant could easily afford to pay workers more and to let them form a union.
 Evans says UPMC’s worker policies are keeping her wages low and says that new hires actually make more than she does.

 “I make less than everyone else on my shift,” says Evans.

 Cafeteria worker Smith makes $13.80 and has been working at UPMC Presbyterian for 18 months.
 With student debt she accrued from attending the Art Institute of Pittsburgh, Smith says she has trouble making ends meet at times.
 She believes UPMC workers are entitled to a raise.

-UPMC officials have said they plan to raise their minimum wage to $15 an hour by 2021.
+UPMC officials have said they plan to raise their minimum wage to $15 an hour